 Our Audit and Standards Committee did not investigate any complaints about the behaviour of our elected members.
 The Ombudsman did not uphold any complaints about governance issues.
+No whistleblowing issues were considered by the Corporate Governance Working Group.

 5. Significant governance issues